akash-pandey1/react-pwa-offline-app/README.md

    switch to offline

+   check Blogs or Users page

-   refresh the applictaion app will load normally with any internet error messege.
+   refresh the applictaion app will load normally without any internet error messege.

 ### contact @